vertyco/red-postgres/README.md

 or
 objects = await MyTable.objects().where(MyTable.text == "Hello World")
 ```
-The engine associated with your tables after registering the cog is connected to the database named the same as the cog that registered them.
+The engine associated with your tables after registering the cog is connected to the database named the same as the cog that registered them, thus using this integration with multiple cogs will not interfere, as each cog will create its own database.
  - *If your cog's name is `MyCog` then the database will be named `my_cog`*

 # Piccolo Configuration Files
 Your piccolo configuration files must be setup like so.
 This is really only used for migrations.
+- *When migrations are run, the os environment variables are mocked in subprocess, so there should be no conflicts*
 ### piccolo_conf.py
 ```python
 import os